Shivansh20128/DL_ImageClassification/README.md

 In this project, I have created a deep learning project based on image classification of lions vs tigers in tensorflow using GPU

 # About this project
 If you have done deep learning before, then you must already know how a model for a binary classification is made.
 This project also aims to perform a binary classification of lions and tiger images.
-But in this project, we are going to use our GPUs to accelerate the process of training the model.
-By using GPUs in your system, you can speed up the process of training more than 300%.
+But here, we are going to use our GPUs to accelerate the process of training the model.
+By using GPUs in your system, you can speed up the process of training by more than 300%.

 We know that training a deep learning neural network takes a lot of time when it comes to images.
 For example, once I created a model for classifying images of cats and dogs.
 The dataset had around 12000 images in the training set.
 When I performed the training with just my CPU, which is an intel 5 core 11th gen CPU, it took me around 90 minutes, which was after prioritizing the process to high priority.